-Over the last financial period 2021-22, Abbots Hall Primary Academy has continued to take a wide range of steps to ensure that the education standards and levels of attainment for all pupils have continued to improve.
+Over the last financial period 2022-23 Abbots Hall Primary Academy has continued to take a wide range of steps to ensure that the education standards and levels of attainment for all pupils have continued to improve.

-- Policies and procedures are in place to mitigate further impact of a prolonged Covid-19 pandemic, and potential pandemics of the future. - Lack of funding results in the trust being unsustainable Commenced the expansion of both the academy PAN and age-range to provide Nursery Provision.
+- Policies and procedures are in place to mitigate further impact of a prolonged Covid-19 pandemic, and potential pandemics of the future. - Lack of funding results in the trust being unsustainable Continued the expansion of both the academy PAN and age-range to provide Nursery Provision.
 Active marketing and promotion at key events to ensure maximum take up.
-Robust Admissions Policy. - The academy works closely with IPAG partners to ensure value for money is sought and joint procurement is implemented where possible.
+Robust Admissions Policy. - The academy works closely with IPAG partners to ensure value for money is sought and joint procurement is implemented where possible. - Donations have been successfully sought for major projects within the school, resulting in a new, fully furnished and stocked vibrant Library and a state of the art IT environment.

 The Academy has internal controls in place to ensure strict financial procedures are followed.
 A Responsible Governor is appointed to make independent checks against a detailed schedule of checks.
 In addition to this, the Academy receives periodic monitoring visits from independent accountants.
-All reports are scrutinised by the newly formed Audit and Internal Control Committee.
+All reports are scrutinised by the Internal Scrutiny (Audit and Internal Control) Committee.
 The management team (including Governors) receives regular budget reports which are analysed to identify areas of overspend and underspend.
-Regular monitoring ensures the best use of recourses and prevents waste.
+Regular monitoring ensures the best use of resources and prevents waste.
 Bank balances are carefully monitored.